Retro-Devils/Devils-Box/README.md

   ~ Pleasure Paradise---------------Some tools cause slight issues, other than that woked fine.

   ~ Images with irregular retropie roms paths.
-UNLIKELY TO WORK WITH EDITS TO PATHS.
+UNLIKELY TO WORK WITHOUT EDITS TO PATHS.

 ## UPDATES MONTHLY OR AS NEEDED